Improve Your Health By Becoming A Foodie!

-For example, fried insects is considered a delicacy and a good source of protein in Asia, while in Scotland they enjoy a traditional dish called haggis in which a sheep’s organs are combined with minced onions, oats, suet and spices and then stuffed in the sheep’s stomach and boiled.
-Now these food choices may sound strange to us, maybe even a bit gross, but did you know that other cultures find the American staple peanut butter to be an odd indulgence?
+For example, fried insects are considered a delicacy and a good source of protein in Asia, while in Scotland they enjoy a traditional dish called haggis in which a sheep’s organs are combined with minced onions, oats, suet, and spices and then stuffed in the sheep’s stomach and boiled.
+Now, these food choices may sound strange to us, maybe even a bit gross, but did you know that other cultures find the American staple peanut butter to be an odd indulgence?

 Scrapple is of Pennsylvania Dutch origin and is usually made from parts of the pig that are generally discarded, such as the head and internal organs.
 The southern version of scrapple always contains pork liver and cornmeal and is sometimes called “livermush” or “liver pudding.”

 Tripe is another delicacy made from the stomach of the cow.